luiscoco/Android_Studio_Installation/README.md

-# How to install Android Studio and create a your first Android Virtual Device (AVD)
+# How to install Android Studio, create a Mobile App and an Android Virtual Device (AVD)

 In this document we will explain you in detail how to install Android Studio (Jellyfish | 2023.3.1 Patch 1) in your Windows laptop